 Although you may feel much better compared to the first trimester, you should now avoid lying flat on your back because this can actually reduce the blood flow to your baby.
 If at any time you feel nausea, dizziness or slightly lightheaded when lying on your back, roll to the side and then sit up with slow conscious movements.

-With him growing with each passing day, you carry around more weight and may therefore experience more pressure on your lower back.
+With your baby growing with each passing day, you carry around more weight and may therefore experience more pressure on your lower back.
 Be aware of your posture and rest whenever you need to.
 To ease the pain, you can do some soothing back stretches and exercises to help alleviate some of the tension.
 Head over to our catalog and find a few exercises!

 At all times, remember your health and your baby’s will always come first.
 Stay safe and visit your doctor whenever you feel you need to.
 And most importantly, don’t forget to have fun!